nikeshskillup/bmi-calculator/README.md

 npm install -s
 ```

-**10.** The folder structure of the Shipping Calculator Application should be similar to the structure shown in the screenshot below.
+**10.** The folder structure of the BMI Calculator Application should be similar to the structure shown in the screenshot below.

 <img src="images/file-explorer.png" width=200/>